SpaceX Inspiration4 mission delivers first magical images from orbit

-The crew of the SpaceX Inspiration4 mission, which departed Earth on Wednesday, has spent a full day in space, sleeping, eating and, strangely, even betting on sports matches.
+The crew of the SpaceX Inspiration4 mission, which left Earth on Wednesday, has now spent a full day in space, sleeping, eating and even betting on sports matches.
 But besides a teaser video of the transparent cupola outfitted on the Crew Dragon's nose, we haven't seen too much from inside the cramped confines their temporary orbital home.

 Thankfully, images from the crew's first day in orbit have arrived to give us a glimpse of life in the Dragon.

-The images, posted to the Inspiration4 twitter account on Thursday evening, show the crew members making full use of the cupola, with mission specialist Chris Sembroski keenly focusing his camera from within the cupola and medical officer Hayley Arceneaux seemingly floating upward toward the Earth.
+The images, posted to the Inspiration4 Twitter account on Thursday evening, show the crew members enoying the cupola, with mission specialist Chris Sembroski keenly focusing his camera from within the curved window and medical officer Hayley Arceneaux seemingly floating upward toward the Earth.

 Not sure how these photos are free of happy tears, to be honest.
 I feel like I would be bawling my eyes out floating around in the cupola.